 Research & Politics permits authors whose papers are not accepted by one journal and who wish to submit their manuscripts to Research & Politics to request that the previous set of reviews be forwarded by the other journal.
 In such case[s], Research & Politics requires all reviews from the other journal.
 Authors should request that the editors of the other journal submit all reviews, subject to the original reviewers giving permission for their review to be shared with another journal.
 Without prior consent, reviews will not be used.
 The reviews and confirmation of reviewer permissions should be sent to the Research & Politics editorial office (mail: firstname.lastname@example.org) by the other journal.
 Research & Politics will not accept peer reports directly submitted by the author.
 Research & Politics is committed to ensuring that the identity of the original reviewers and the author are not revealed to either party, upholding double blind peer review.
 The editors or associate editors of Research & Politics will also commission additional peer review reports before making a decision, as indicated by our policy.
-The main advantages of this option are to reduce the workload on reviewers and speed up publication time.
+The main advantages of this option are to reduce the workload on reviewers and to potentially speed up publication time.

 As part of the submission process you will be asked to provide the names of X peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below:

 - The reviewer should have no prior knowledge of your submission